Last modified: Fri May 17 2019 12:07:48 GMT+0200 (CEST)

-Each galaxy can be explored using the icon at the end of the line.
+Each galaxy can be explored using the View icon at the end of the line.

-Here is shown the metadata of the selected galaxy as well as a table with each available value as well as some complementary data such as a description of the value or the activity, that is to say the evolution of the use of each value.
+Here the metadata of the selected galaxy is shown.
+You also see a table with each available value as well as some complementary data such as a description of the value or the activity (MISP Sightings), that is to say the evolution of the use of each value.

 Galaxies can be reimported from the submodules by clicking the "Update Galaxies" link on either the galaxies list or while browsing a specific galaxy.
 A popup will appear to confirm the reimportation.

 All galaxies will always be updated, even while browsing a specific galaxy.

 For this example, we will try to add a cluster to an existing event.
 This cluster contains information about threat actor known as Sneaky Panda.

 Here on the event view, we notice a blue frame under the metadatas with the title "Galaxies" and a button "Add new cluster".
 Let's click on the latter to begin.

 A popup will appear proposising to explore a particular galaxy or all at the same time.
 Here, as we know we want to as a threat actor, we will choose the second option and scroll to find Sneaky Panda (We are courageous, aren't we?).

 Wait.
 No Sneaky Panda?
 Hm that's strange.
 Or maybe it is only registred as a alias.
 Let's have a look!
 To do so we will use the search field which stay on top of the list.
 So what do we get?
 Beijing Group, is it an alias of our threat actor.

 Pointing the cursor on it will give us the answer.